 None of the other three possible orders (VOS, OVS, OSV) are dominant in any Tekuan language, though all are used somewhere as occasional variants.

-Here on Earth a plurality of languages favour suffixing, but on Tekuo a plurality favour prefexing:
+Here on Earth, a plurality of languages favour suffixing, but on Tekuo a plurality favour prefixing:

 - Mostly prefixing=33%

 Tekuo’s sentient hominids, the Ike, appear to have evolved in North West Aheku.
 This is the area with the greatest genetic diversity and the oldest archaeological sites.
 It also has the largest phoneme inventories.
 All this can also be said of East Africa, the cradle of humanity in our world.

 Finally, we should note that constructed languages are more important on Tekuo than on Earth.
 Few global auxiliary languages are popular, but regional auxiliary languages are widely used.